Are you new to cycling, or is it the first time you’ll be cycling in a while? Here’s our top safety…

 10. Get used to obstructions

 If a car or bus is parked or stopped you will need to be able to look behind you to see if it is clear to pull out (this is where the shoulder check comes into play).
-Signal in advance and then — if it is clear to do do — move out and around to pass it before getting right up behind it.
-If it’s a bus at a bus stop, try to judge if it’s best to just wait.
+Signal in advance and then — if it is clear to do so — move out and around to pass it before getting right up behind it.
+If the obstruction is a bus at a bus stop, try to judge if it’s best to just wait.

 11. Keep eye contact if you can